sentry-demos/android/README.md

 # Android Demo

-This app demonstrates how to include and configure Sentry-Raven in an Android application.
+This app demonstrates how to include and configure Sentry in an Android application.

+See https://docs.sentry.io/clients/java/modules/android/ for more information.

 ## Prerequites